 The Chickasha Public Library was founded in 1905 as a Carnegie Library, and was the first free public library in what was then Indian Territory.
 Three women’s clubs, the Sorosis Study Club, New Century Club, and the Chautauqua Circle, with the support of mayor R.F.
-Soffern, requested a grant from Andrew Carnegie in 1903 for the purpose of building a public library.
-They received the grant, and immediately formed the Carnegie Library Committee, began fundraising, secured the land, purchased the land, and solicited book donations for the initial collection.
+Soffern, received a grant from Andrew Carnegie for the purpose of building a public library.
+They secured and purchasedthe land, and solicited book donations for the initial collection.

 The current building was built on the same site of the Carnegie Library in 1964, and was renamed the Chickasha Public Library.
 During the 1980s and 1990s, the library expanded its services to add computer and internet access.
 The library building was remodeled in 2003 to add more space, and the children's area was remodeled in 2016.